 I recently turned off notifications on all my social media accounts, and it has helped with my stress levels so much!
 Even though those little “ding”s don’t seem like much, they stimulate the brain, and too much stimulation is not good!
 Just watch The Social Dilemma on Netflix for more about that.

 Also, recognize that what we see on Instagram is not the whole story.
 It’s only a small part of a person’s life that they want to show us.
-The rest of their house, besides what you see. in a little square, could be a disaster.
+The rest of their house, besides what you see in a little square, could be a disaster.

 Try not to look at anyone else to imitate, except God.
 Paul says in Ephesians 5:1, “Be imitators of God…and walk in love, just as Christ also loved you, and gave Himself up for us…” The only one we should try to be just like is God.
-Love others the way God loves you.

 5. Budget Wisely